oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/jdbc/README.md

 To compile the sample programs in the sample\_code/jdbc directory, use the relevant TimesTen supported Java compiler for your platform (eg Sun, HP, JRocket or IBM JDK) to compile each sample program.
 Refer to the [OracleTimesTen In-Memory Database Installation Guide](https://docs.oracle.com/cd/E21901_01/timesten.1122/e21632/toc.htm) for the list of supported JDKs for your preferred platform.

+For JDK 11, 17, 21, and 25, the TimesTen JDBC JAR is timesten_home/install/lib/ttjdbcjdk_version.jar, where jdk_version indicates the JDK version, 11, 17, 21, or 25, for example, ttjdbc25.jar for JDK 25.
+The JAR is also packaged as a Java module with the Java module name, com.timesten.jdbc, so you can use it for module compilation, if your JDK supports module.

+### Compile with JDK 11, 17 and 21

 To compile specific program:

 `javac <progname>.java`